ValexCrypto/Valex/API/README.md

-# Valex Miner API
+# Valex API

 ## Dependencies

-At this time, the only dependency is web3.py (https://github.com/ethereum/web3.py. web3.py only works on Python 3.
+At this time, the only dependency is web3.py (https://github.com/ethereum/web3.py. web3.py only works with Python 3.

 ## Setup